JMechW/Q-Baller-Ballbot-Project/README.md

 2016/12: Completion of the JMechW Robotic Board controller design;

-2017/1: Completion of the Electronic System Update;
+2017/01: Completion of the Electronic System Update;

-2017/2: Updated the Embedded System and Improvement of the theoretic Gain-Scheduled LQR Controller (Through Delaunay Trangulation and Energy Level Operating Point Distribution).
+2017/02: Updated the Embedded System (from STM32F103ZET6 to STM32F407VET6) and Improvement of the theoretic Gain-Scheduled LQR Controller (Through Delaunay Trangulation and Energy Level Operating Point Distribution).

 # Challenges
 The challenges I am facing during the project includes: